-2 Electricity Authority to Chief Executive of the Commerce Commission, Development of a proposed new transmission pricing methodology (TPM), 10 June 2020, para 3
+2 Electricity Authority to Chief Executive of the Commerce Commission, Development of a proposed new transmission pricing methodology (TPM), 10 June 2020, para 3.

-Electricity Authority to Chief Executive of the Commerce Commission, Development of a proposed new transmission pricing methodology (TPM), 10 June 2020, para 5
+Electricity Authority to Chief Executive of the Commerce Commission, Development of a proposed new transmission pricing methodology (TPM), 10 June 2020, para 5.

-- 8. Transpower submitted its TPM proposal to the Authority on the due date of 30 June 2021.4 - 9.
-In addition to the proposed amendments to reflect Transpower's TPM development expenditure, we are also proposing to correct a drafting error in the definitions of 'actual transmission revenue' and 'other regulated income', which are currently in clause 7 of the Transpower IPP determination.
-We are proposing to correct this drafting error to ensure the wash-up calculation required under clause 9 of the Transpower IPP determination can be calculated correctly. - 10.
-This paper seeks your written views on: - 10.1 our draft decision to amend the Transpower IPP determination in stages to take account of Transpower's expenditure to develop and implement the new TPM, consistent with new guidelines issued by the Authority.
-We consider under section 54V(5) of the Act that it is desirable to make the amendments in stages to ensure we have sufficient confidence in the accuracy of the TPM development expenditure forecasts for each year of RCP3 before we make any amendments to the Transpower IPP determination that reflects that forecast expenditure; - 10.2 the first stage of proposed amendments to the Transpower IPP determination, specifically: - 10.2.1 our draft decision to allow Transpower to recover its actual expenditure on the development of the TPM in the disclosure year from 1 July 2020 to 30 June 2021 in the wash-up building blocks calculation; and - 10.2.2 our draft decision to increase the pool of fungible operating expenditure by the amount of the actual expenditure on the development of the TPM in the disclosure year from 1 July 2020 to 30 June 2021 in the IRIS incentive calculation; - 10.3 our draft decision to correct a drafting error in the Transpower IPP determination to ensure the wash-up calculation is calculated correctly;5 and - 10.4 the draft Transpower IPP amendment determination intended to give effect to our proposed changes (included as Attachment A to this paper).
+- 6. Under sections 54V(5) and 54V(2)(c), we must, if asked by the Authority, reconsider a section 52P determination (eg, the Transpower IPP determination) and, to the extent that we consider it necessary or desirable to do so, amend the determination to take account of the guidelines advised to us by the Authority. - 7.
+Transpower submitted its TPM proposal to the Authority on the due date of 30 June 2021.4 - 8.
+In addition to the proposed amendments to reflect Transpower's TPM development expenditure, we are also correcting drafting errors in the definitions of 'actual transmission revenue' and 'other regulated income', which are currently in clause 7 of the Transpower IPP determination.
+We have corrected these drafting errors to ensure the wash-up calculation required under clause 9 of the Transpower IPP determination can be calculated correctly. - 9.
+We have decided to amend the Transpower IPP determination in stages to take account of Transpower's expenditure to develop and implement the new TPM, consistent with the new guidelines issued by the Authority.
+We consider under section 54V(5) of the Act that it is desirable to make the amendments in stages to ensure we can have sufficient confidence in the accuracy of the TPM development expenditure forecasts for each year of the RCP3 regulatory period before we make any amendments to the Transpower IPP determination that reflects that forecast expenditure. - 10.
+Our decisions for the first stage of proposed amendments to the Transpower IPP determination are: - 10.1 to allow Transpower to recover its actual expenditure on the development of the TPM in the disclosure year from 1 July 2020 to 30 June 2021 in the washup building blocks calculation;5 and - to increase the pool of fungible operating expenditure by the amount of the actual expenditure on the development of the TPM in the disclosure year from 1 July 2020 to 30 June 2021 in the IRIS incentive calculation.